aibolem/RAMDanceToolkitwiki/RAM-API-Reference-Core.md

 	//--------------------------------------------------------------
 	void testApp::drawActor(const ramActor &actor)
 	{
-		// To be called as many as number of recieving OSC data of ramActor.
+		// To be called for as many number of ramActor objects received as OSC data.
-		// Each of the actor is passed as the argument `const ramActor &actor`.
+		// Each ramActor is passed as the argument `const ramActor &actor`.
 	}

 	//--------------------------------------------------------------
 	void testApp::drawRigid(const ramRigidBody &rigid)
 	{
-		// To be called as many as number of recieving OSC data of ramRigidBody.
+		// To be called for as many number of ramRigidBody objects received as OSC data..
-		// Each of the actor is passed as the argument `const ramRigidBody &rigid`.
+		// Each ramRigidBody is passed as the argument `const ramRigidBody &rigid`.
 	}